-Since anything in the form of S-p-any-any-k matches, but other patterns do not match against the "Sp..k" regular expression.
+This comes from the fact anything in the form of S-p-any-any-k matches, but other patterns do not match against the "Sp..k" regular expression.

 If we want to see if a regular expression is in a string, we can use string.find().